Lagrangian Dual Sections: A Topological Perspective on Hidden Convexity: Introduction

 We define a \demph{Lagrangian dual section of $\cB$} to be a continuous function $D : \tDomain \rightarrow \cM$ with the property that $(t,D(t)) \in \cB$ for all $t \in \tDomain$.
 That is, for each $t \in \tDomain$, $D(t)$ is a maximizer of the function for all $t \in \tDomain$.\footnote{In other areas of mathematics, the data of a bundle would also involve a map $\pi : \cB \rightarrow \tDomain$, and a section would be right inverse of $\pi$.
 Our setup is equivalent, but simplifies the concept for our purposes.
 In \cite{kevinthesis}, a related notion was defined, where it was termed `continuous maximization'.} If a Lagrangian dual section exists, we say the function $f$ is \demph{Lagrangian dual sectioned}, or simply \demph{sectioned}.

-Our main theorem shows a connection between the property of $f$ being sectioned and a convex reparametrization of the optimization problem defined by $V_f$: \begin{theorem} If $\cM$ is compact and $f : \cM \rightarrow \R^{k+1}$ is Lagrangian dual sectioned, then the optimal value function $\Voptf$ is concave. \end{theorem} We prove this result in \cref{subsec:main_proof}.
-An easy corollary of this result is the existence of a reformulation of the optimization problem \eqref{eq:constrained} as a convex optimization problem; we will include a proof in \cref{app:proofs} for completeness. \begin{corollary} If $\cM$ is compact and $f : \cM \rightarrow \R^{k+1}$ is Lagrangian dual sectioned, then for any $c \in \R^k$,
+Our main theorem shows a connection between the property of $f$ being sectioned and a convex reparametrization of the optimization problem defined by $V_f$:

+\begin{theorem} If $\cM$ is compact and $f : \cM \rightarrow \R^{k+1}$ is Lagrangian dual sectioned, then the optimal value function $\Voptf$ is concave. \end{theorem} We prove this result in \cref{subsec:main_proof}.
+An easy corollary of this result is the existence of a reformulation of the optimization problem \eqref{eq:constrained} as a convex optimization problem; we will include a proof in \cref{app:proofs} for completeness.